JustIceO7/Twilight/README.md

 `/shuffle` - Shuffle the current song queue.
 `/queue` - Show the current song queue.
 `/np` - Show the song that's now playing.
+`/sinfo` - Show the song info from a YouTube URL.
 `/disconnect` - Stop playback and disconnect the bot from the voice channel.
 `/leave` - Stop playback and disconnect the bot from the voice channel.